Question 63·Hard·Command of Evidence

 - Who?
 Younger users.

 - What pattern?
-They overestimate their battery health more than others, and this is linked to the highest rate of unexpected shutdowns.
+They overestimate their battery health more than others, and this age group also has the highest rate of unexpected shutdowns.

 So the correct answer must describe data showing both big overestimation for younger users and the highest shutdown rate for that same group.